Speed Zones - Ohio Speed Limits

 Approved traffic control zones - Information on the locations of traffic control zones in all twelve Districts of the Ohio Department of Transportation for state and local roads.
 The traffic control zones lists include speed zones, parking zones, school zones and village signal permits.

-FHWA Traffic Safety Research Program Summary Report - Effects of Raising and Lowering Speed Limits on Selected Roadway Sections
+FHWA Traffic Safety Research Program Fact Sheet - Effects of Raising and Lowering Speed Limits on Selected Roadway Sections

 Complete Report - Effects of Raising and Lowering Speed Limits on Selected Roadway Sections (requires Adobe Acrobat Reader) Note: This file is 2.08 MB.